-lexID: 12024 Scientific: Thaumastocaris streptopus German: Schwamm Garnele English: Sponge shrimp Category: Shrimps Family tree: Animalia (Kingdom) > Arthropoda (Phylum) > Malacostraca (Class) > Decapoda (Order) > Palaemonidae (Family) > Thaumastocaris (Genus) > streptopus (Species) Initial determination: Kemp, 1922 Occurrence: (the) Maldives, Australia, Indian Ocean, Japan, Kenya, Mayotte, Mozambique, New Caledonia, Papua New Guinea, Philippines, Queensland, Red Sea, Tansania, Western Indian Ocean Sea depth: 3 - 69 Meter Size: up to 0.39" (1,5 cm) Temperature: 73.4 °F - 84.2 °F (23°C - 29°C) Food: No reliable information available, Parasites Difficulty: Not suitable for aquarium keeping Offspring: None Toxicity: Toxic hazard unknown CITES: Not evaluated Red List: Not evaluated (NE) Related species at Catalog of Life:
+lexID: 12024 AphiaID: 220198 Scientific: Thaumastocaris streptopus German: Schwamm Garnele English: Sponge Shrimp Category: Shrimps Family tree: Animalia (Kingdom) > Arthropoda (Phylum) > Malacostraca (Class) > Decapoda (Order) > Palaemonidae (Family) > Thaumastocaris (Genus) > streptopus (Species) Initial determination: Kemp, 1922 Occurrence: (the) Maldives, Australia, Indian Ocean, Japan, Kenya, Madagascar, Mayotte, Mozambique, New Caledonia, Papua New Guinea, Philippines, Queensland (Australia), Red Sea, Tansania, Western Indian Ocean Sea depth: 3 - 69 Meter Size: 1,5 cm Temperature: 73.4 °F - 84.2 °F (23°C - 29°C) Food: No reliable information available, Parasites Difficulty: Not suitable for aquarium keeping Offspring: Not available as offspring Toxicity: Toxic hazard unknown CITES: Not evaluated Red List: Not evaluated (NE) Related species at Catalog of Life:

 Meerwasser-Lexikon Team Publisher: